 December 15, 2017 | Express Scripts

-Elaine D. is a Human Resources Service Center Assistant working to address inbound calls and emails from employees, leaders and HR regarding policies, procedures, benefits, compensation, payroll, HRIS and other general HR information.
+Elaine D. is a human resource service center assistant working to address inbound calls and emails from employees and leaders regarding policies, procedures, benefits, compensation, payroll, HRIS, and other general HR information.

 Up until 2011, I thought I had it all – a wonderful husband, four children, and a loving and financially secure life.
 My husband and I had a flourishing family business and I felt right with life.
 Until one day when we received the news – my husband had been diagnosed with heart issues.